kuanghaoliu/Adaptive-online-beam-alignment/README.md

 | Number of paths             | 5            |

 ## Mobility model
-We sample different UE locations from the DeeMIMO dataset to generate the UE movement trajectory.
-The considered area is a rectangular region that spans a length from rows 100 to 900 and a width covering columns from 1 to 181, as shown in the figure below.
+We sample different UE locations from the DeeMIMO dataset (https://www.deepmimo.net/) to generate the UE movement trajectory.
+The considered area is a rectangular region that spans a length from rows 100 to 900 and a width covering columns from 1 to 181, as shown in the figure below (adopted from DeepMIMO website).
 There are 18 BSs and 3 user grids located in the area but only BS 1 is activated.
 The UE location at time $t$ is determined by using the formula $x(t) = x_0 + vt + \frac{1}{2}a_tt^2$, which is a displacement-time relationship derived from Newton’s second law of motion.
 The initial location $x_0$ is randomly chosen in the user grid, $v$ is the movement speed, and $a_t$ is the acceleration that varies with time.

 | Parameter                     | Value                      |
 |-------------------------------|----------------------------|